End-to-End Example

 Step 12 – Verify BGP Session State

-You can check this directly via the API:
+You can check this in the DE-CIX Customer Portal or via API.

 $ curl --request GET \